openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `values`:
 : OPTIONAL.
 An array of strings, integers or boolean values that specifies the expected values of the claim.
-If the `values` property is present, the Wallet MUST return the claim only if the type and value of the claim both match for at least one of the elements in the array.
+If the `values` property is present, the Wallet SHOULD return the claim only if the type and value of the claim both match for at least one of the elements in the array.
+Details of the processing rules are defined in (#selecting_claims).

 ### Selecting Claims and Credentials {#vp_query_lang_processing_rules}